vyshnavkr/shortnotes/ASSERTION.md

   Brackets are not compulsory for expression
 3. AssertionError

-##Enabling and Disabling:
+## Enabling and Disabling:
 0. assertions are inactive unless specifically "turned on" (enabled),
 1. ea/da (or enableassertions/disableassertions): java -ea com.geeksanonymous.TestClass
 2. enabling/disabling with: (no arguments-all classes)/class/package
 3. mixing ea and dsa
 4. asa/dsa -> for system classes

-##Appropriate-Unappropriate uses of using assertions:
+## Appropriate-Unappropriate usages of assertions:
 Dont: - assertion using public method's argument
       - side-effect causing things
 Do:   -assertion using private method's argument